Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 multi-layer (3d) model structure
 ------------------

-The multi-layer model structure was created better represent the complex geology in and around the Southern edge of Lake Hawea.
-There is likely to be other areas of the model domain that have more complex geology; however excluding the structure at the Lake Hawea moraine precluded our model from fitting the observed data.
+The multi-layer model structure that was created better represents the complex geology in and around the Southern edge of Lake Hawea.
+There is likely to be other areas of the model domain that have more complex geology; however, excluding the structure at the Lake Hawea moraine precluded our model from fitting the observed data.
 For more information on the optimisation process see the `optimisation readme <../optimisation/README.rst>`_.

 Lake Hawea Moraine Conceptual Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the 1 layer model structure the Lake Hawea moraine was represented as a single layer and it's impact on the groundwater system was parameterised as a single parameter -- hydraulic conductivity.
+In the 1 layer model structure the Lake Hawea moraine was represented as a single layer and its impact on the groundwater system was parameterised as a single parameter -- hydraulic conductivity.
 However, in reality the Lake Hawea moraine is a complex geological structure.
-From a groundwater perspective The key observations that precluded the 1 layer model from fitting the data were the high frequency measurements at well G40/0415 (roughly at the intersection of Cemetery Road and Gladstone Road.
+From a groundwater perspective the key observations that precluded the 1 layer model from fitting the data were the high frequency measurements at well G40/0415 (roughly at the intersection of Cemetery Road and Gladstone Road).
-These observations showed that the groundwater levels in this well are highly correlated with the lake levels, but with approximately 10m of vertical displacement.
-We developed and fit a very simple numerical model to the groundwater levels at G40/0415 to better understand the relationship between the lake levels and the groundwater levels in this well.
+These observations showed that the groundwater levels in this well are highly correlated with the lake levels, but with approximately 10 m of vertical displacement.
+We developed and fitted a very simple numerical model to the groundwater levels at G40/0415 to better understand the relationship between the lake levels and the groundwater levels in this well.
 The model parameterised the groundwater levels as: